yuyang339/cs140e-21spr/labs/10-process/PRELAB.md

 There's lots of options for what to read.

-For the big picture, from the OSTEP book:
+For the big picture, from the OSTEP book (these are locally cached in `10-process/docs`):
    - [processes](https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-intro.pdf).
    - [process API](https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-api.pdf)
    - [direct execution](https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-mechanisms.pdf):